Siilwyn/code-class-js-rust/notes.md

-        Rust is the most loved programming language on StackOverflow for 4 years in a row Offers complete package, think less about non-code The Rust standard distribution includes tools to run code, manage docs and packages Compare to JS
+        Rust is the most loved programming language on StackOverflow for 4 years in a row Offers complete package, think less about non-code The Rust standard distribution includes tools to run code, manage docs and packages The package
+    Compare to JS
         How do you start a project?
             npm as standard, cargo: what comes by default Cargo creates a `src/main.rs`
         testing: unit tests and integration tests baked in
         std: contains a lot more methods for nicely handling things like padding strings and can grow because less used scopes are 'imported' just like Node.js and unlike the web
         Async stuff is not nice when you need to deal with it Who?
         Mozilla
             Developed internally for Firefox